Karai2mil/Star-Wars-Blog/README.md

     http://localhost:3000

 ## Charging initial data
 The page is equipped with a file containing all the characters, planets, and starships to enrich your information page.
-To enrich your information page, follow the steps below, or refer to the [API Structure](#api-structure) to create your custom data:
+To get started, follow the steps below, or refer to the [API Structure](#api-structure) to create your custom data:

 **1.** You need to have finished all the instalation instructions.
 If you have problems with this section, please use [Contact](#contact).